Retrun to document top page

 3) Point location is represented by a single integer number, thus many

-applications can consider points to represemt the same location if
+applications can consider points to represent the same location if

 ·

-The maximum difference ("Δ max") of a point location encoded into such
+The maximum difference ("Δ max") of a point location encoded into this

 coordinate format and decoded back from it on the planet with the size of